 Income Taxes.
 The tax provision for the three months ended March 31, 2004 was \$1.9 million with an effective rate of 38.9%.
 The difference between the U.S. federal statutory rate of 34% and the effective rate relates primarily to state income taxes, net of federal income tax benefit.
 The tax provision for the three months ended March 31, 2003 was \$1.8 million with an effective rate of 36.3%.
-The difference between the U.S. federal statutory rate of 34% and the effective rate relates primarily to state income taxes, net of federal tax benefit.
+The difference between the U.S. federal statutory rate of 34% and the effective rate relates primarily to state income taxes, net of federal statutory rate of 34% and the effective rate relates primarily to state income taxes, net of federal statutory rate of 34% and the effective rate relates primarily to state income taxes, net of federal tax benefit.